mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     a.
 Confirm the slider moves when the spinbox value is updated.
     b.
 Confirm moving the slider updates the spinbox.
+    c.
+Check the slicepoint is updated in the cursor info table.

 Test the :ref:`Nonorthogonal view<mantid:sliceviewer_nonortho>`